16 Ways Losing 16 Pounds Can Change Your LifeBy Elisa - Jenny Craig

 Participants in the Jenny Craig program saw improvements in their quality of life and dietary quality.17 Weight loss also boosts longevity, allowing you to enjoy more laughs, hugs, and adventures with your loved ones.

-Ready to lose up to 16 pounds in just 4 weeks† and see what changes in your life?
+Ready to lose up to 16 lbs. in just 4 weeks† and see what changes in your life?
 Book your free appointment at Jenny Craig today.

 †First 4 weeks only.
 Avg. weight loss in study was 11.6 lbs for those who completed the program.